fengalbert/CycleGPT/README.md

 cd CyclePred
 python Macfrag_data.py
 ```
-Using MacFrag to constract the Heterogeneous graph and Seperate the dataset.
+Using MacFrag to constract the Heterogeneous graph and Seperate the dataset for training.
 ### Training
 ```
 python CyclePred_train.py ./config/CyclePred_train_Jak2.json